orbs-network/orbs-spec/behaviors/flows/run-query.md

   * `VirtualMachine` of gateway node:
     * Gets the block height for the call from `StateStorage`.
     * Executes the smart contract on the relevant `Processor`.
-    * Depending on contract code may reads state from `StateStorage` or `CrosschainConnector`.
+    * Depending on the contract code, the state may be read from either  `StateStorage` or `CrosschainConnector`.

   * Responds to the client.